 Q-30)0 Assign the position of the element having outer electronic configuration (i) ns2np4 for n=3 (ii) (n-1)d 2ns2 for n=4, and (iii) (n-2) f 7 (n-1)d 1ns2 for n=6, in the periodic table.

-1. Here, n = 6 so the element is in sixth period.
+1. Here, n = 6 so the element is in the sixth period.
 The element is an ‘f-block element’ because the last electron enters in the f-orbital.
-As the f-block elements are in third group.
+As the f-block elements are in the third group.
 They are having electronic configuration

-2. Here, n = 3 so the element is in third period.
+2. Here, n = 3 so the element is in the third period.
 The element is in ‘p-block element’ because the last electron enters in the p-orbital.
 It contains 4 electrons in p-orbital.

-For group of the element
+For a group of the element

 = No. of s – block groups + No. of d – block groups + No. of p – block groups